-With regard to underpaying interest on behavioral claims processed by MHN, the Plan stated that the deficiency was due to the system configuration surrounding holidays and use of the check issue date versus posting date.
+During the DMHC audit of MHN in March 2020, a deficiency was identified specific to MHN's interest calculations.
+The Plan stated that the deficiency was due to the system configuration surrounding holidays and use of the check issue date versus posting date.
 MHN updated both the system configuration and its Policy and Procedures in July 2020 to reflect modifications to the interest calculation methodology.
 The updates require a separate job for claim lines requiring payment of interest to add an extra day for generation and mailing of the remittance advice.
 MHN established internal audits in September 2020 to validate that the Plan's actions have corrected this deficiency.
 The Plan provided written confirmation that MHN's Symphony interest updates were completed on July 6, 2020.

-In addition, the Plan provided redlined and final versions of MHN's "Interest Payment" procedures updated on June 2, 2020, and revised "Oversight and Corrective Action Plan for Routine Audit" policy implemented in September 2020.
-MHN interest training was conducted in multiple training sessions held from June 5, 2020 through July 1, 2020.
+In addition, the Plan provided redlined and final versions of MHN's "Interest Payment" procedures updated on June 2, 2020; revised "Oversight and Corrective Action Plan for Routine Audit" policy implemented in September 2020; and redlined and final versions of MHN's "New Day Claims monetary level assignment and audit process" updated on November 27, 2020.

-In addition, MHN updated its Policy and Procedures for adjustments.
-The Plan provided redlined and final versions of MHN's "Adjustments" policy revised on November 25, 2020, and attestation for the associated training completed on November 30, 2020.
+MHN also updated its Policy and Procedures for adjustments.
+The Plan provided redlined and final versions of MHN's "Adjustments" policy revised on November 25, 2020, and attestations for the associated training completed on November 30, 2020.